 Roger is a founding member and director of LifeLab.
-He practices as a leadership coach and as an organisational development consultant.
+He practices as a leadership coach and organisational development consultant.
 His work focuses on developing the adaptive capacity of leaders and organisations, enabling resilience and sustainable success.
 Roger has considerable experience in coaching and change management in both corporate and governmental organisations across Sub-Saharan Africa.
 He has helped organisations successfully address a wide range of business and social issues through the design and implementation of large-scale change initiatives.

 Roger’s coaching is focussed on building leadership ingenuity in complex contexts.
 Drawing from personal construct and complexity theory, his coaching offers a structured approach to enable a coachee to reconstruct and enhance the perspective from which they view themselves and the situation being worked with.
 This approach is ideal for leaders interested to develop mastery, operating in contexts characterised by uncertainty and complexity, and for leaders in transition.